 Below we are considering all possible cases which could occur while working with the ADDRESS function.
 Let’s go through the given use case

-- The first observation from the snapshot where row= 1 & column= 4 and address function excel can be rewritten in the simplified version as Address(1,4) which gives the result as $D$1.
+- The first observation from the above snapshot where row= 1 & column= 4 and address function excel can be rewritten in the simplified version as Address(1,4), which gives the result as $D$1.

-- The parameters Absolut number is by default set to 1 and reference type is set to 1 (i.e. true) when these parameters have not been defined explicitly.
-Hence, the result has a pattern of absolute address with row and column name (i.e. $D$1).
+- The parameters Absolut number is by default set to 1, and the reference type is set to 1 (i.e., true) when these parameters have not been defined explicitly.
+Hence, the result has a pattern of absolute address with row and column name (i.e., $D$1).

 - Consider the row 5 case, here Row= 5, column= 20 & Ab_num=2 and address function excel can be rewritten in the simplified version as Address(5,20,2) which gives the result as T$5.

-- Now consider the case row 7 from below worksheet, here we are passing all the arguments of Address function excel including the optional ones.
+- Now consider the case row 7 from the below worksheet, here we are passing all the arguments of Address function excel, including the optional ones.